Session

 ACRUMEN: What IS Software Quality Anyway?!

-Without a good definition of software quality, you'll have a tough time achieving it, and if you don't _share_ a definition with someone, you'll have a hard time _convincing_ them that you _have_ achieved it!
+Without a good definition of software quality, you'll have a tough time achieving it, and if you don't _share_ your definition with someone, you'll have a hard time _convincing_ them that you _have_ achieved it!

 You will come away better equipped to analyze the quality of anybody's software, give precise feedback on its shortcomings, teach the next generation of developers how to produce high-quality software, and most importantly, improve the quality of your own software.